 * Wait time The time a teacher allows between a question/ comment and a

-longer to produce a response to a question so rather than reformulate the question or repeat it a teacher can just gently wait a bit longer – wait time.
+response.
+For example, with lower levels, learners need a longer to produce a response to a question so rather than reformulate the question or repeat it a teacher can just gently wait a bit longer – wait time.
 It’s generally a very positive attribute in a teacher, with newer teachers tending to jump in too quickly.